 What is the Appearance and Taste of Jicama?

 The appearance of it is a light brown beet from outside.
 While it seems like a raw potato from the inside.
 However, it doesn’t taste like a potato.
 Instead, It has a crisp, starchy, and slightly sweet taste like an apple.
 However, if you cut Jicama, it won’t brown like an apple.

 Where Can I Buy Jicama?

 Jicama is readily available throughout the year.
-You can easily find Jicama in the grocery stores and buy online through Amazon, Walmart, and other platforms.
+It can easily found in the grocery stores and buy online through Amazon, Walmart, and other platforms.
 You can get fresh ones next to root vegetables, including turnip, potato, or cassava.

-You can also get Jicama in the form of mixed salads or slices.
+You can also get it in the form of mixed salads or slices.
 However, You can find these forms in the refrigerator.
-As the Jicama is stored after peeling off the skin and it requires a lower temperature for storage.
+As the it is stored after peeling off the skin and it requires a lower temperature for storage.

 It’s essential to look for fresh Jicama with firm and thin-skinned tubers having no bruises, discoloration, mold, or cracks.
 Though it grows to more significant sizes of more than five pounds, it’s preferred to use smaller Jicama under 4 pounds.
 Smaller ones have better quality.
 Bigger ones can be very starchy and fibrous but not sweet or crisp like smaller tubers.

 How to Store Jicama?